EhisEA/find_places/README.md

 it display the first 20 closest result, it has a wide range of options to pick from and it also allows users search for places not included in the options.

+## Instructions

+for it to work on an andriod device enter your google api key in the AndroidManifest.xml line 47
+PATH: find_places/android/app/src/main/AndroidManifest.xml

+for it to work on an ios device enter your google api key in the AppDelegate.swift line 11
+PATH: find_places/ios/Runner/AppDelegate.swift

 ## images